The Perfect Marriage of Design and Great Sound

-SOUND THAT TRANSCENDS THE ORDINARY - With an endearing sound quality that matches various listening preferences, the Advar delivers audible finesse that leaves no room for compromise.
+With an endearing sound quality that matches various listening preferences, the Advar delivers audible finesse that leaves no room for compromise.
 Inside each shell, a precisely tuned 10.2 mm single dynamic driver creates a warm, dynamic presentation that stays true to Meze Audio’s already established signature sound.
 The diaphragm offers impressive control all across the frequency range, leaving room for a smooth, velvet-like sound.
 Detail wasn’t sacrificed – the Advar will unveil particularities with incredible accuracy, giving life to new, surprising notes waiting to be discovered in your favorite songs.
 The Advar is easy to drive and pairs well with any device, thanks to its high sensitivity and low impedance.
 It provides accuracy and fidelity from 10Hz to 30kHz, offering a mesmerizing listening experience.

-REMINISCENT OF ROMANIAN LORE - For the archaic civilizations of Romania, an advar was similar to a talisman or amulet.
+For the archaic civilizations of Romania, an advar was similar to a talisman or amulet.
 Believed to be all-powerful, it was a symbol of the absolute meant to bring blessing to those who wear it.
 As a Romanian company, the folks at Meze made it their mission to preserve the essence of their culture and pass it on.
 Capturing that very essence, this IEM is ready to bring balance to the day-to-day life in the form of harmoniously tuned audio.
 The Advar is a piece of visual and sound art in its own rights, ready to unravel its mysteries piece by piece, with each listening session.

-A SILHOUETTE INSPIRED BY NATURAL PATTERNS - With a form inspired by the rounded surface of raw hematite and intricate curves sculpted with care, the stainless-steel shell features an ergonomically contoured design that allows the earphones to be inserted and removed with ease.
+With a form inspired by the rounded surface of raw hematite and intricate curves sculpted with care, the stainless-steel shell features an ergonomically contoured design that allows the earphones to be inserted and removed with ease.
 Our long-term search for the optimal fit has led to a rock-solid shape that ensures the highest stability.
 The housing rests lightly on the ear and, together with the over-ear hooks, reduces discomfort during longer listening sessions.
 The sinuous design helps enhance the noise-isolating properties of the earphone.
 Ear tips were carefully selected to provide an optimum, airtight fit and conform easily to your ear’s shape.
 Developed by Final Audio, the Type E model paired with the Advar also brings an improvement to bass tones and reduces harsh tones in the high-frequency range.

 Meze Audio Rai Penta IEM